finagle/finch/docs/best-practices.md

 automatically with [TwitterServer][twitter-server].
 Metrics are extremely valuable and helps you better understand your application under different circumstances.

-One of the easiest things to export is a _counters_ that captures the number of times some event occurred.
+One of the easiest things to export is a _counter_ that captures the number of times some event occurred.

 ```scala